 As directors, managers, supervisors and staff, we are passionate about doing our best for children and families.
 We’re eager to know what we can do to reach our program’s goals and outcomes.
 Luckily, one of the most powerful tools for reaching those goals is right at hand – it’s our relationships with each other and with those we serve.
 Relationships powerfully affect on other relationships.
 Leaders in relationship-based programs harness this power to attract and keep skilled staff members, recruit and retain program participants, promote program quality, and reach program outcomes (Parlakian, 2001).

 Relationship-based practice and reflective supervision support quality services by assuring staff members that they are never alone in the work.
 They do not have to become overwhelmed by the difficult emotions that can be stirred by their close, caring contact with young children and their families.
-When risk of burnout is reduced and staff well-being is supported,their job performance and effectiveness is enhanced (Buckingham & Coffman, 1999).
+When risk of burnout is reduced and staff well-being is supported, job performance, staff retention, and quality and outcomes of the work are strengthened (Buckingham & Coffman, 1999).

 Buckingham, M. and Coffman, C. (1999).
 First break all the rules.
 Gallup Press.